-- In case of failures the system is equipped with a modem for remote diagnosis.
+- For remote diagnosis in case of failures the system can be equipped with a modem.

-For the simulation system Dräger will build the aircraft type chosen by the customer or a combination of different aircraft types - at original scale.
+For the simulation system Dräger builds the aircraft type chosen by the customer or a combination of different aircraft types - also at original scale.

 The search for injured people and the evacuation of passengers, e.g. down an emergency slide, can also be trained in the systems.
 The interiors of the aircraft can be filled completely with smoke and fitted with a tilted level to simulate an aircraft in a lateral position.